dnop030/libasm_42/README.md

 ## Makefile rules
 - contain at least $(NAME), all, clean, fclean, re.
 - recompile/relink only necessary files.
-- Bonuses must be in a different file _bonus.{c/h}.
+- Must include a rule bonus.
+Bonuses must be in a different file _bonus.{c/h}.

 # Mandatory part